There are several ways to check the HDMI port on a laptop, and it all involves looking at the spec sheet.

-In addition to that, there are also different sizes of the HDMI ports as shown in the image below:
+In addition to that, there are also different sizes of HDMI ports, as shown in the image below:

 The majority of the laptops have the Standard Type-A HDMI port.

-However, if you have an ultra portable laptop then you may have a mini or micro HDMI port.
-This is actually quite rare and unless you have a very old ultrabook, then chances are you have the Standard HDMI Type-A port on your laptop.
+However, if you have an ultra-portable laptop, you may have a mini or micro HDMI port.
+This is quite rare, and unless you have a very old ultrabook, chances are you have the Standard HDMI Type-A port on your laptop.

-In this short guide, I talked about how you can check HDMI port on laptop.
-The short and simple way to check is through the specsheet.
+In this short guide, I talked about how to check the laptop’s HDMI port.
+The quick and simple way to check is through the spec sheet.

-However, you will need to know the jargon involved in order to understand what the specs in the datasheet mean.
+However, you will need to know the jargon to understand what the specs in the datasheet mean.

 Also Read: Is HDMI Backwards Compatible?